What are some alternative words for fire?

 Synonyms for fire

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term fire.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word fire.

 the event of something burning (often destructive)